Flyfoxs/car_track_prediction/tips.md

 * Len of the holiday
 * Remain of the holiday
 * Reduce the start_zone far from the home and low frequency
+* geohash to define the attribute of a zoneid

 # Classfy
 * Top 10 multiple class:DC Tree